Harrisburg YMCA Frequently Asked Questions

 A: The Town will develop the park’s infrastructure (roads, utilities, additional amenities besides the YMCA) over the next two years.
 The YMCA will design the YMCA with input from the Town.
 The YMCA will begin a capital campaign in 2019.
-Construction will be contingent on the capital campaign, but could begin as soon as the park is complete in late 2020.
+Construction will be contingent on the capital campaign, but could begin in 2021.

 Q: What is a capital campaign?

 A: A capital campaign is a comprehensive community effort to raise funds, in this case, to build the new YMCA.
 This will be the community’s YMCA and will need the investment of the community.
 We anticipate the facility costs to be between $15-18 million, depending on the exact size and features.
 Naming opportunities will be available.
 For more information, please contact Brett Crosby, Executive Director Harrisburg YMCA, at firstname.lastname@example.org or Sarah McLellan, Director of Development and Community Engagement, at email@example.com.

 Q: What will happen to the current YMCA above Town Hall?